You made friends in the city, and now you’ll no doubt make new friends in suburbia!

 Join Classes to Make New Friends

-Sign up for classes that might interest you like, breastfeeding, mommy and me music classes, yoga, business, or classes.
-Chances are good that you’ll meet someone who shares your interests at one of these classes, and you might hit it off.
+To make friends when you move, it can be as simple as doing what sounds like fun.
+Sign up for classes that might interest you, like breastfeeding, mommy and me music, yoga, or business classes.
+Chances are good that you’ll meet someone who shares your interests in one of these classes, and you might hit it off.
 And if not, you’re having fun at a class you love.

 Kids’ Activities

-If you have children, you will probably meet your next best girlfriend through their activities.
-Keep an eye out for other cool moms on the soccer field or in the parking lot after school.
-Maybe you’ll get lucky and your kid’s new best friend at school will have awesome parents that you might want to get to know, too.
+If you have children, you will probably meet your next best friend through kids; activities.
+Keep an eye out for other moms on the soccer field or in the parking lot after school.
+Maybe you’ll get lucky, and your kid’s new best friend at school will have awesome parents you want to get to know, too!

 Join a Mom’s Club

-MOMs Club is a national organization with chapters all around the country, filled with moms looking for friends.
-I joined a chapter in the Rivertowns and instantly had fun playdates scheduled each week.
+MOMs Club is a national organization with chapters all around the country, designed to help you make friends when you move.
+I joined a chapter in the Rivertowns and instantly had fun play dates scheduled each week.
 I’m still friends with many of the moms in the group, and we enjoy activities with our kids as well as after-hour happy hours together too!

 Give it Time

-Be patient because it can take a while to create good friendships.
-Sometimes we take it personally if another mom doesn’t want to become our best friend instantly, and I’m guilty of that!
-But the truth is that over time if you stay open and keep creating fun playdates with new moms, you will find the best girlfriends in the suburbs.
+Above all, be patient because.
+It can take a while to create good friendships.
+Sometimes, we take it personally if another mom doesn’t want to instantly become our best friend (I’m guilty!).
+But the truth is that over time, if you stay open and keep creating fun playdates with new moms, you will find the best girlfriends in the suburbs.

 Let us help you figure it ALL out.
 Schedule here for your strategy session with our innovative suburbs strategy team.
 All services are completely free.